NishaantKrSingh/nuxt-supabaseAuth/README.md

-# Nuxt 3 Minimal Starter
+# Getting Started

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [Codelab](https://gradus.dev/labs/oauth-in-nuxt3-using-supabase-TT0yIm) to learn more.

 ## Setup

-Make sure to install the dependencies:
+Install all the dependencies:

 ```bash
 # npm